 11. Comments Preview

-As the name suggests, this is where you will see how the comments look on the front-end of your website.
+As the name suggests, this is where you will see how the comments look on the front-end.
 All of the styling changes you make in the dashboard will be reflected here:

 This means that, while you are working on the plugin, and you bring some changes to the settings, you won't have to go back and forth on your blog post to see how the comments look.

-You can also see how your comments look like on a mobile device, apart from the "Desktop" one:
+You can also see how your comments look like both on a desktop and on a mobile device: